spring-projects/spring-retry/README.md

 ### Using `RetryContext`

 The method parameter for the `RetryCallback` is a `RetryContext`.
 Many callbacks ignore the context.
 However, if necessary, you can use it as an attribute bag to store data for the duration of the iteration.
+It also has some useful properties, such as `retryCount`.

 A `RetryContext` has a parent context if there is a nested retry in progress in the same thread.
 The parent context is occasionally useful for storing data that needs to be shared between calls to execute.

+If you dont have access to the context directly, you can obtain the current context within the scope of the retries by calling `RetrySynchronizationManager.getContext()`.
+By default, the context is stored in a `ThreadLocal`.
+JEP 444 recommends that `ThreadLocal` should be avoided when using virtual threads, available in Java 21 and beyond.
+To store the contexts in a `Map` instead of a `ThreadLocal`, call `RetrySynchronizationManager.setUseThreadLocal(false)`.

 ### Using `RecoveryCallback`